jewelsofthought/neshama/site/posts/parashot/Eikev.md

 The challenge is to retain this recognition also after entering the Land and making the transition to “bread from the earth.”
 Even when we are nourished by bread which we earn by “the sweat of our brow,” we must remember that, in truth, our sustenance comes from G-d, and that we never receive an iota more or an iota less than what is allotted us from Above.
 (The Lubavitcher Rebbe)

-_Note: Now that is closer to my heart.
+{NOTE: Now that is closer to my heart.
 Something that can be followed.
 Something that reminds me of the dependency I have upon G-d, and that nothing occurs “out of context” or “randomly”.
 To live in that paradigm – however knowing that that iota is not necessarily a static amount, as I would, in this realm of measurement, tend to imagine it.
 The realm of the Divine is a realm of timelessness and spacelessness, and thus an iota in the Divine realm then has to be interpreted in term of time and space of this realm.
-So, how can it be an “exact” measurement – in mundane terms._
+So, how can it be an “exact” measurement – in mundane terms.}

 _But as the Will of G-d evolves and responds to us, so that iota is expressed.
 If G-d is an ever-present influence, He is dynamic and alive.
 That is why the promise to Israel is not “absolute” but relative and dynamic._